 Legumes are also popular in Umbrian cuisine and are featured in several dishes.
 The Castelluccio Valley is internationally recognized for producing the best lentils in the world.
 Grown at high altitudes and known for their intense nutty flavor, these Castelluccio lentils have a fine outer layer that doesn’t require soaking before cooking.
-Additionally, Fagioline del Trasimeno have grown near Lake Trasimeno since Etruscan times.
+Additionally, Fagioline del Trasimeno has grown near Lake Trasimeno since Etruscan times.
 Adored for their tender texture and buttery flavor, these beans are especially laborious to produce as they require manual cultivation.
-Thankfully, a handful of family-run farms are still willing to plant, sow, and harvest these nutty beans, which are ideal for salads, soups, or seasoned with Umbrian olive oil and salt.
+Thankfully, a handful of family-run farms are still willing to plant, sow, and harvest these nutty beans, ideal for salads and soups or seasoned with Umbrian olive oil and salt.

 Black Truffles in Umbria

-If you love truffles, then Umbria should be at the top of your bucket list because this region produces more truffles than anywhere else in Italy.
+Umbria should be at the top of your bucket list if you love truffles because this region produces more truffles than elsewhere in Italy.
 Consequently, truffles are typically hunted year-round.
-Pigs were traditionally used to sniff out these earthy gems, but today expertly trained dogs are more common.
+Pigs were traditionally used to sniff out these earthy gems, but today, expertly trained dogs are more common.
 Truffle hunters will keep their treasured hunting grounds secret, only passing on the best locations within their family trade.
 Unlike other Italian regions where truffles are costly and reserved for special meals, Umbrian cuisine uses truffles as an everyday ingredient.
-Cellar Tours can organize exclusive Truffle Hunting Excursions in Umbria

 Olive groves abound in Umbria, and the region is known for producing high-quality, PDO-protected extra virgin olive oil.
 Umbria PDO oils can be made with Leccino, Frantoio, Moraiolo, San Felice, Rajo, and Dolce Agocia olive varieties.
 The PDO designation must be accompanied by a named geographical location where the olives were cultivated.
 These include Colli Assisi-Spoleto, Colli Martani, Colli Amerini, Colli del Trasimeno, and Colli Orvietani.
 Each designated area requires different ratios of olive varieties, though all Umbrian olive oil is known for its fruity aromas and mild bitterness.

 Caciotta, Pecorino di Norcia, and Raviggiolo are a few of Umbria’s most well-known cheeses.
-Caciotta cheese is made from sheep’s milk, cow’s milk, or a combination of the two depending on location.
-In Norcia, Gubia, and Cascia, it’s made with sheep’s milk.
-While cow’s milk is used in Assisi and a combination of the two is used for caciotta from Foligno.
+Caciotta cheese is made from sheep’s milk, cow’s milk, or a combination of the two, depending on location.
+Norcia, Gubia, and Cascia are made with sheep’s milk.
+While cow’s milk is used in Assisi, and a combination of the two is used for caciotta from Foligno.
 The cheese is semi-cooked and matured for only twenty days to achieve a light texture.
-In Umbria, you’ll also find caciotta flavored with the regional black truffles.
+You’ll also find caciotta flavored with the regional black truffles in Umbria.

-Finally, raviggiolo is a fresh, creamy cheese with a mild taste made from cow’s milk.
+Finally, raviggiolo is a fresh, creamy cheese made from cow’s milk with a mild taste.

 Norcia: The Pork Capital of Italy

-Norcia is a small town in Umbria famous for pork, cured meats, and expert pork butchers known as norcinos.
-The town’s reputation for pork excellence dates to Roman times when the skilled norcinos were held in such high regard that they were occasionally called upon to perform operations on humans!
-The town is home to several norcinerie, family-owned shops specializing in pork products.
+Norcia is a small town in Umbria famous for pork, cured meats, and expert pork butchers known as Norcinos.
+The town’s reputation for pork excellence dates to Roman times when the skilled Norcinos were held in such high regard that they were occasionally called upon to perform operations on humans!
+The town has several norcinerie, family-owned shops specializing in pork products.
 Notably, the expert butchers of Norcia use every part of the pig for their delicious cured meats.

 Prosciutto di Norcia PGI

 Since 1997, Umbria’s most prized ham has held a protected PGI status with a delineated production process.
-The regulations require the pork thigh to be dry salted, coated in a mixture of lard and rice flour, then seasoned with black pepper.
-In addition, the prosciutto must age for a minimum of one year, during which it develops intense aromas and flavors.
+The regulations require the pork thigh to be dry salted, coated with lard and rice flour, then seasoned with black pepper.
+In addition, the prosciutto must age for at least one year, during which it develops intense aromas and flavors.